farhanjutt23/geeky-Django-py/README.md

 ### 1. **Basics of Python**
 - Ensure you have a solid understanding of Python basics
-  - Variables, Data Types, and Operators.
+  - Variables, Data Types, and Operators.,,,
   - Control Flow (if-else, loops)
   - Functions and Modules
   - Exception Handling...